 Role in the project: ENERGIES 2050 is in charge of the overall performance in terms of good management, financial and economic conduct and quality assurance.
 It leads the project development, contributing to the project contents and involving the required target groups.
 It is also leader in dissemination activities.

 Global Nature Fund – GNF (GERMANY)

 The Global Nature Fund (GNF) is an international non-governmental, non-profit organisation based in Germany.
 In 1998, GNF established the international lake partnership Living Lakes with the aim to protect lakes and wetlands worldwide and to promote sustainable development in lake regions, including use and sources of energy.
-The network comprises more than 100 organisations working in 80 countries and protecting more than 120 lakes and wetlands around the world.
-Further expertise lies in the field of Business and Biodiversity, where the GNF leaded the European Business and Biodiversity Campaign (LIFE+ project) and is now active in ecosystem services and natural capital.
+The network comprises more than 100 organisations working in 80 countries and engage in protecting more than 120 lakes and wetlands around the world.
+Further expertise lies in the field of Business and Biodiversity, where the GNF leaded the European Business and Biodiversity Campaign (LIFE+ project) and is now active in ecosystem services and natural resource.
 The Global Nature Fund has initiated and conducted various projects in the field of energy transition, mainly but not exclusively in developing countries and works in a close cooperation with other organisations and institutions in the field of environmental protection/energy transition.

 Homegrade is a non-profit association aiming to inform on housing and its sustainable rehabilitation.
 It offers individuals in the Brussels-Capital Region integrated services in the fields of eco-construction, heritage, energy, acoustics, town planning and circular economy.
 Homegrade is the expertise of a team of 40 people which carries out diagnostic visits at home, runs a public information counter, develops popularization tools, organizes conferences and training courses.